Sobeston/zig.guide/README.md

 When creating PR, change default base repository to zighelp/zighelp.

-You may also us gh to crete correct PR for you:
+You may also use gh to crete correct PR for you:

 `gh pr create --web`

-That's because this project is a github fork and there is a [bug still](https://github.com/orgs/community/discussions/11729#discussioncomment-6793106),
+That's because this project is a github fork and there is a [bug still](https://github.com/orgs/community/discussions/11729#discussioncomment-6793106).